Translate

 Decades after I first learned "in the river/on the bank", I introduced that game to a number of [mostly African American] Pittsburgh, Pennsylvania area children, teens, and adults as part of after school/special programming sessions that I conducted.
 It appeared that no one knew this game before I taught it to them.

-When playing "in the river/on the bank" outdoors, I either use adhesive tape, or a long sidewalk line.
-I always warn children never to jump from the street curb to the street.
-I then explain that the "river bank" is the ground near the river and not the same type of bank that you keep money in.
+I explain to children that the "river bank" is the ground near the river and not the same type of bank that you keep money in.
 Then I caution the children never to play this game or any other game near a real river bank.

 As as a preface to actually playing this game, I emphasize the point that "in the river/on the bank" is only a game.
 The goal of the person calling out the command "in the river" or "on the bank" is to trick the players into moving when they aren't supposed to move" or trick them into moving the wrong way.
 I tell the players that if they mess up and have to leave the game (because they moved when they weren't supposed to move, or they moved the wrong way), it's no big deal.
 They can always play this game again, and the next time they might be the winner.
 I also emphasize the point that, besides being lots of fun, the reason why people play IROB is because it teaches people how to use their mind.

-The way I play this game is that players stand facing horizontially and not sideways as shown in some of the videos of the game that I've seen.
-To reduce the possibility of bickering, I make sure that children aren't standing shoulder to shoulder, but that there's a small anount of space between each players.
+To reduce the possibility of bickering, I make sure that children aren't standing shoulder to shoulder, but that there's a small amount of space between each players.
 Also, players shouldn't hold hands.
 I then make sure that players understand the rules - if they move when they shouldn't move, or move the wrong way, or if just one or both of their hands or feet touch the line dividing the river or the bank, then they are "out".
-If one call is shouted out - for instance "in the river" - and the group is already standing there, I've seen some people jump up and some people stay still.
+If one call is shouted out - for instance "in the river" - and the group is already standing there, I've seen some people jump in place and some people stay still.
 It seems to me that either way is fine as long as the person's foot or hand doesn't touch the line or jump to the other side of the line.

 Prior to playing IROB "for real", I usually have a couple of practice turns to make sure that the group really understands how the game is played.
 After those practice turns, when players "mess up", they are out of the game.
 I usually tell those former players and other observers to stand far away from the game line, so there's no confusion about who are the remaining players.
 Also, new players can't join the game once it has started.
 Observers (including former players) can be helpful in letting the game caller know who has messed up, but sometimes that might cause bickering.